nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ![startup.png](images/startup.png)
 <sub>Fig 2: Command to start using Meal Companion.</sub>

+7. To get started using Meal Companion, take a look at the [`add`](#add-ingredients) command to let the app know what ingredients you have available to you, then use the [`recipe possible`](#possible-recipes) command to figure out what recipes you can make!
+8. Alternatively, if you don't have any ingredients on hand but are interested in learning a new recipe, you can use the [`recipe all`](#all-recipes) command to browse through our recipe book and find a recipe you're interested in making, then use the [`recipe details`](#recipe-details) command to view how to make it.

 Meal Companion uses a Command Line Interface (CLI), as the current version is just a proof of concept.
 We have plans to further develop Meal Companion to include a Graphical User Interface (GUI), or even to a mobile application platform.
 However as we have not yet reached that stage in our development, the CLI will suffice as the input method to operate Meal Companion.
 We apologize for any inconvenience caused.

 ##### [Back to table of contents](#table-of-contents)